 Born in 1962, David Lidbetter developed an early appreciation for the Canadian wilderness.
 Times spent travelling with his family through scenic provinces became the catalyst for his future painting career and an intensive art studio program in his formative teenage years solidified his love for art.

-After many years of exploring various mediums and subject matter, Lidbetter has spent the last 10 painting highly identifiable and unquestionably Canadian landscapes in oil.
-He works close to his home and studio in Ottawa, Canada in areas like Temagami, Gatineau and Algonquin Park.
-It is no coincidence that his work is reminiscent to the vistas explored by other landscape painters like Tom Thomson and The Group of Seven.
+After many years of exploring various mediums and subject matter, Lidbetter has spent the last ten painting highly identifiable and unquestionably Canadian landscapes in oil.
+He works close to his home and studio if Ottawa, Canada in areas like Temagami, Gatineau and Algonquin Park.
+It is no coincident that his work is reminiscent to the vistas explored by other landscape painters like Tom Thompson and The Group of Seven.

-He says of his ever-evolving work “The scenes that capture me are often the ones that would immediately be overlooked by others.
-Something usually catches my eye, such as a change of light or a strong contrast of colour and shapes"
+He says of his ever-evolving work, "The scenes that capture me are often the ones that would immediately be overlooked by others.
+Something usually catches my eye, such as a change of light or a strong contrast of colour shapes"

 Prices range from $500-6500 CAN